blackarrowsec/EAP_buster/README.md

 Offensive usage
 ---------------

-During Red Team exercises, EAP_buster provides hints about what to expect from WiFi clients when launching fake WPA-Enterprise access points.
+During Red Team exercises, EAP_buster provides hints about what to expect from Wi-Fi clients when launching fake WPA-Enterprise access points.

 Example: forget about grabbing passwords with fake AP attacks if clients are expected to authenticate through certificates only (EAP-TLS).
 Usage: